MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

    > [!NOTE]
    > If you experience authentication issues after installing the extension, see [Troubleshooting authentication issues with GitHub Copilot Chat](https://docs.github.com/en/copilot/troubleshooting-github-copilot/troubleshooting-authentication-issues-with-github-copilot-chat).

-## Start a debugging session
+## Get AI assistance for an exception

-The following simple example shows how to get AI assistance when you encounter an exception and quickly update your code based on AI suggested fixes.
+The following simple example shows how to get AI assistance when you encounter an exception and how to quickly update your code based on AI-suggested fixes.

+### Start a debugging session

 1. In Visual Studio, create a new C# Console app for .NET and replace the code in *Program.cs* with the following code: